Nonperturbative gedanken experiments in Einstein-dilaton-Gauss-Bonnet gravity: nonlinear transitions and tests of the cosmic censorship beyond General Relativity: Numerical setup: initial value problem in EdGB gravity

 We do not impose conditions at the excision boundary.
 Since the elliptic region lies always inside the horizon (otherwise we stop the simulation) all the characteristics are ingoing.
-For this reason we use the upwind differentiation scheme in the first two grid points outside the excision, while in the rest of the grid we use the centered scheme.
+For this reason, we use the upwind differentiation scheme in the first two grid points outside the excision, while we use the centered scheme in the rest of the grid.

 At the outer boundary we impose $\alpha(r_\infty) = 1$, and we keep all the other variables constant in the outermost three grid points, which are used only for computing the numerical derivatives.
 This can be done as long as we use a numerical grid large enough that the signals coming from the outer boundary do not reach the horizon region we are interested in.
 Actually, in the code the condition $\alpha = 1$ is imposed at the first point in which the time integration is performed (the fourth outermost grid point), however the errors introduced in $\alpha$ are of order $\frac{1}{R^2}$ and do not affect the accuracy of the code at late times, as we can see from the results of the test simulations reported in Appendix~\ref{app:Tests}.